Chronic care management (CCM) is a billable Medicare service that’s meant to improve the lives of both patients and physicians.

 These chronic care management codes include the CPT codes:

-• 99487.
+- 99487.
 This code is used for complex CCM decision-making.
-The services should take 60 minutes or less.
+The services should take at least 60 minutes.
 This is used when creating or revising a medical care plan and other decisions that require moderate and high-complexity decision-making by your medical team.

 Principal care management (PCM) is a newer Medicare service that began in 2020.
 It’s meant to fill in some of the gaps left by CCM.